pinpox/base16-universal-manager/README.md

 #### Applications which you want to theme
 The rest of the configuration are the application specific settings.
-It consists of a list of applicions you want to use.
+It consists of a list of applications you want to use.
 Here is an example that would set up vim and i3 for you:

 ```